 - Adopted a statement of policy regarding securities trading to ensure that all persons subject to the reporting requirements of Section 16 of the Exchange Act will be able to comply with all applicable filing requirements in a timely manner.

-- Adopted a policy requiring our directors and officers, until they satisfy certain stock ownership guidelines, to hold for at least one year 100% of the shares received upon the exercise of stock options or the vesting of restricted stock units, net of shares required to pay the exercise price and any taxes.
+- Adopted a policy requiring our directors and officers, until they satisfy certain stock ownership guidelines, to hold 100% of the shares received upon the exercise of stock options or the vesting of restricted stock units, net of shares required to pay the exercise price and any taxes.